ivnvxd/pyquest/README.md

 #### List <a id="list"></a>

 A `list` is the most versatile and popular data structure in Python which can be written as a list of comma-separated values (items) between square brackets.

 A `list` is an ordered mutable collection of objects.
 Important thing about a `list` is that items in a `list` need not be of the same type.
 The internal structure of a `list` is an `array` (more precisely, a vector) of pointers, i.e. the `list` is a dynamic `array`.

+_Properties of a List:_

+- `Ordered`: Lists are ordered collections, which means that the items in a list have a specific order, and that order will not change unless the list is modified.
+- `Mutable`: Lists are mutable, which means that the items in a list can be changed after the list is created.
+- `Heterogeneous`: Lists can contain items of different types, including other lists.
+- `Dynamic`: Lists can grow and shrink in size as needed.

 ```python